RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 (10) Any person convicted of any offence who intends to appeal to the Court and—

-(a) has the right so to appeal; or
+(a) has the right to appeal; or

 (b) intends to make application to the Court for leave to appeal,